 In the 2000's Fuhs started making investments into the property over the next 10 years.
 Including adding new cabins, adding the covered bridge, and expanding barns.

 As Wilstem continues to evolve we felt like we needed to add additional activities.
 In 2014, French Lick Ziplines, a 9 line zipline course was added to the property.

 A three month trial with a herd of African elephants takes place in 2015.
 The elephants were moving through the area and decided to stay for a three month period.

 Elephant Encounters were created as a permanent experience at Wilstem.

 Roos and Crew Encounters and Grizzly Encounters were added to Wilstem.

 Wilstem Wildlife Park always had a plan to open a Drive Thru Safari.

 However, when the COVID-19 pandemic hit in March of 2020 the need for a socially distant activity grew even more apparent.
 With a fast track, Wilstem Wildlife Park opens Drive Thru Safari in June!

-Wilstem Wildlife Park adds Wolf Encounters and Grizzly Ridge.
+Wilstem Wildlife Park adds Grizzly Ridge.

 Grizzly Ridge is created and is now part of the Drive Thru Safari!